tranhanam19999/todo-api/README.md

 Steps to run this project:
 1. Copy the query in `CreateDB.txt` and execute the query in your MySQL.
-2. Setup your database settings inside `ormconfig.json` file For example:
+2. Setup your database settings inside `ormconfig.json` file.
+For example:
 ```bash
     "type": "mysql",
     "host": "localhost",